Orbitist/orbitist.github.io/_posts/2014-06-10-firewood-part-one.md

 ---

 >_When that fat old sun in the sky is falling,
-summer evening birds are calling.
+Summer evening birds are calling.
 Summer's thunder time of year,
-the sound of music in my ears.
+The sound of music in my ears.
 ~David Gilmour_